laravelio/laravel.io/README.md

 We use Laravel Homestead for local development.
 Please review [the Homestead documentation](http://laravel.com/docs/homestead) to install it.

+In order to compile stylesheets you will also need Ruby, Sass, and Compass installed.

 ## Local Installation

 Here are the steps for installation on a local machine.